EPCCed/archer2-intro-package/_episodes/03-software-env.md

 Software modules are provided by both Cray and the ARCHER2 CSE team at [EPCC](https://www.epcc.ed.ac.uk).

 ## What modules are loaded when you log into ARCHER2?

-All users start with a default set of modules loaded into their environment
+All users start with a default set of modules loaded into their environment.
+These include:

+   - Cray Compiler Environment (CCE)
+   - Cray MPICH2 MPI library
+   - Cray LibSci scientific and numerical libraries
+   - Cray lightweight performance analysis toolkit
+   - System modules to enable use of the ARCHER2 hardware

+> ## Do not purge!
+>
+> Unlike many other HPC systems you may have used, you should not use the `module purge`
+> command before starting to use the system.
+Some of the modules loaded by default are
+> required for you to be able to use the system correctly and so many things will not
+> work if you use `module purge`.
+If you need to change the setup, you will generally
+> use `module load` instead.
+{: .callout}

 ## Finding out what software is available